Join WSCC’s Board of Directors!

 • Serve as a WSCC ambassador in the community

-• All board members are expected to help the organization fundraise.
+• Help the organization fundraise.
 This includes everything from selling tickets for our annual raffle at community events, to connecting the organization to people, businesses, and foundations in your network, to working a volunteer shift at River Fest.
-Each and every action helps us achieve our fundraising goals.
+Each and every action helps us achieve our fundraising goals

 • Collaborate with board and staff, while respecting the lines of authority and communication between Board and staff.